 Hello, nice to meet you!
-My name’s Zoë; I’m a writer and illustrator living in Dundee with my husband Andrew, too many plants, and not enough cats.
-I Knew I Was Next is my online home and a reflection of all the things I love as an artist, colour and pattern enthusiast, weird music devotee, sewing apprentice, podcast aficionado, and member of the chronic pain club.
-Join me as I try to work out exactly what it is I’m meant to be doing with my life, and in the process maybe even finding where I fit.
+My name’s Zoë; I’m a writer, maker, and illustrator living in Dundee with my husband Andrew, too many plants, and not enough cats.
+I Knew I Was Next is my online home and a reflection of all the things I love as an artist, designer, colour and pattern enthusiast, weird music devotee, sewing apprentice, podcast aficionado, and member of the chronic pain club.
+Join me as I try to work out exactly what it is I’m meant to be doing with my life, and maybe having a little fun in the process.

 2015: When I first started blogging I was hyper-focused on fatshion with an affordable, budget angle.
-The blog was a bit rougher while I found my voice and learned how to run a website; I recently unpublished most of 2015’s posts due to their blurry photos and lack of text.
-I’m not ashamed of them at all, it was just time.
+The blog was a bit rougher while I learned how to run a website; I recently unpublished most of 2015’s posts due to their blurry photos and lack of text.
+I’m not ashamed of them, it was just time.

 2016 – 2018: It was during this period that I began to expand the subjects I wrote about to include beauty and longform opinion articles.
 At the same time, the blog started opening up opportunities to me such as nominations for the Navabi Plus Size Blog Award in both 2015 & 2017, as ‘One to Watch’ in the Style XL Awards 2017 and in the Fashion category of the UK Blog Awards 2017 and 2018.